A relative approach to opinion formation: Introduction

 Opinion formation processes play a prominent role in societies.
 Recent examples are the polarization of opinions regarding {\sc covid}-19 measures or the demonstrations and political debates on racial discrimination.
 Some of these processes correspond to short-term dynamics, such as the fluctuating views on the use of wearing face masks to combat {\sc covid}-19.
 Other examples reflect more long-term opinion formation processes like the cycles in fashion industry \citep{Aspers2013}, where the reintroduction of colors seems to follow a periodic pattern extending over many years.

 The underlying dynamics behind opinion formation are highly complex due to the interdependence of interconnected individuals influencing each other, directly or indirectly, in various ways \citep{Flache2017, Friedkin1990, Kozitsin2020, Lee2020}.
 There is a large body of empirical studies \citep{Bramson2016} of opinion dynamics in society, among which many are performed through surveys.
-However, thus far the understanding of large-scale phenomena, such as polarization or consensus formation, has remained limited.
-Here it is a complicating factor that the number of involved agents can be large, making data collection challenging.
-But even when large amounts of data are available, a framework of opinion formation is desirable, so as to facilitate a sound interpretation of the data.
-A long standing challenge has thus been to explain phenomena such as polarization, consensus formation, and periodicity relying on relatively compact and transparent models.
+However, despite important theoretical advances, thus far the understanding of how individual-level opinion changes translate into large-scale phenomena, such as polarization or consensus formation, has remained limited.
+For empirical studies it is a complicating factor that the number of agents involved can be large, making data collection challenging.
+But even when large amounts of data are available, a theoretical modeling framework of opinion formation is desirable, so as to facilitate a sound interpretation of the data.
+A long standing challenge has been to explain phenomena such as polarization, consensus formation, and periodicity relying on relatively compact and transparent models.